Sampsoon/hover/DESGIN.md

 * Pick a good LLM
 * Stream json response rather then wait for the whole thing
 * Scrub inputs to service workers
-* Add effect to code tokens that have definitions
 * Have ability to select local LLMs
 * Have toggle to add button to code blocks that when clicked generates suggestions